actinia-org/actinia-core/job_resumption.md

 This requires a lot of memory depending on the calculated data and the amount of calculations.
 2. `save_iterim_results=onError` saves only intermediate results if an error has occurred in the processing.
+This means that the temporary mapset is only saved if an error occurs.
 Here the job resumption can fail, if the failing step modifies the temporary mapset (e.g. deletion of data which are needed) so that the fixed module call can not be executed after that modification.
+In the event of such an error, the process chain can then be adjusted so that the missing data is generated again, or the entire process can be started as a new job.

 The interim results will be saved in the resource storage.
 Which can be configured in the config:
 ```